NickAlleeProgrammingProjectsPortfolio/mavenQuickStart/README.md

 if you need to use a dependency its not enough to just put it in the java code as an import. you must also put the dependency code for the particular dependency into the pom file.

+to get a dependency list use mvn dependency:tree to see a report of the tests go into surefire-reports and open the txt file

 Other info: